Woke Michigan State Police: 'Gender a Socially and Culturally Constructed Expression'

 One of the most personal and respectful ways to communicate with others is through the use of a person’s name and/or the pronouns associated with the individual’s name or gender identity.
 When a person discloses their gender pronouns, all efforts should be made to use the specified pronouns in both verbal and written usage.

-The agency memo said “Using gender pronouns as a part of an email signature or other official communication builds inclusivity at work by recognizing, respecting, and valuing each member’s personal identity.”
+The agency memo said, “Using gender pronouns as a part of an email signature or other official communication builds inclusivity at work by recognizing, respecting, and valuing each member’s personal identity.”

 The memo authorized employees to “include their pronouns as part of official department communication,” and said they should go below one’s name in the email signature block.